U.S. hearing to probe autopilot reliance in Asiana crash

-At a hearing on Wednesday, the National Transportation Safety Board will examine if cockpit complacency caused an Asiana Airlines Inc's jetliner with 307 people aboard to crash land at San Francisco International Airport in July, killing three and injuring more than 180.
-The hearing had been set to begin on Tuesday, and to run for two days, but was postponed and shortened by bad weather.
+At a two-day hearing that starts on Tuesday, the National Transportation Safety Board will examine if cockpit complacency caused an Asiana Airlines Inc's jetliner with 307 people aboard to crash land at San Francisco International Airport in July, killing three and injuring more than 180.

 Asiana Flight 214 from Seoul came in too slow and too low, causing its tail to strike a seawall just short of the runway.
 The tail and landing gear came off, and the plane caught fire and skidded down the runway, strewing wreckage and people over a wide area.

-So far, there is no evidence of mechanical failure of Boeing Co's 777, an aircraft never before involved in a fatal accident.
-Instead, investigators have focused on the possibility that the pilots might have misread the aircraft's automated controls in the final minutes of flight.
+So far, there is no evidence of mechanical failure of Boeing Co's 777, a plane never before involved in a fatal accident.
+Instead, investigators have focused on the possibility that the pilots may have mishandled the aircraft's automated controls in the final minutes of flight.

 Asiana has ruled out mechanical problems with the plane and has described the pilots as experienced and competent.
 It has offered victims initial compensation of $10,000 and has vowed to improve pilot training.